How can I get an application and information?

-Are there any single or super single rooms available and how do I get one?
+Are there any single or double-as-single rooms available and how do I get one?

 There are a limited number of single or double-as-single rooms available.
 These two options are very popular so we recommend getting your application in as soon as possible.
 Rooms are “priority assigned” by the date the application arrives in the Residence Life Office.

 Can I submit my housing application before I have been officially admitted to the University?

 Yes, we can accept housing applications before you have been officially accepted to the University.
 Be advised that processing the housing application does not constitute approval of academic admission to the University.

 The housing application requires you to use your preferred email address to login.
 Enter your preferred email address and then click forgot password to have your password sent to you.
 Your password will be unique, and not the same password you used to apply to the University.
 If you are a first time applicant, you can also click on the register button above the login details to get started.
 If you are having problems getting your password sent to you, please call the Residence Life Office at 406-994-2661 or email email@example.com.

 Your preferred email address should be the email you gave the University when you applied for admission.
 If you are not sure, you can check in MyInfo or contact the Residence Life Office at 406-994-2661 or firstname.lastname@example.org.

 How do I select or change my preferred email address?